cortexlabs/cortex/README.md

 <br>

-# Containers as a service on AWS
+# Production infrastructure for machine learning at scale

-Deploy, manage, and scale containers without worrying about Kubernetes.
+Deploy, manage, and scale machine learning models in production.

 <br>